Stamanos/Financial-Organization/README.md

 ## Getting Started

-First of all, you ought to have an excel file with all your costs.
--To work the site properly must have 3 columns in your file.
+i.
+First of all, you ought to have an excel file with all your costs. ii.
+To work the site properly must have 3 columns in your file.
 1) amount
 2) description
 3) date
--and the first row full of the word "null"
+iii.
+And the first row full of the word "null"

 ### Noob friendly